 (03) History of terrorism (Bakker 2: Forest 2) This session reviews the history of terrorism since the modern era based on the so-called "four waves" framework.
 (04) Causes of terrorism (Sandler 2: Bakker 4: Forest 3) This session examines why terrorism incidents occur from multiple perspectives based on the integrated framework of causation and opportunity theories.
 (05) Terrorism asymmetries (Sandler 5) This session examines the characteristics of financing, attack methodologies, and organizations (Sandler 3: Forest 5-7) This session examines the characteristics of financing, attack methodologies, and organizational patterns of terrorists and terrorist groups.
-(07) Counterterrorism expinete the pros and cons of yacing counterterrorism policies from multiple perspectives counterterrorism being and the prostant data we have a statistic of the prostant data we have a statistic prostant data we have a statistic of the prostant data we have a statistic particular data we have a statistic parting a statistic particular data we
+(07) Counterterrorism explores the pros and cons of yacing counterterrorism policies from multiple perspectives counterterrorism being a statemethodologies.